 The trams in Budapest are cute because they have this vintage look (check the photo below).
 They run between 4:30 am and 10:45 pm and again, pretty often.
 Though it can take a little longer at night.
 You can check the exact timetables at the tram stations.
 The most valuable lines for tourists are:

 - Line 2: Like I said before, you can get this tram to have a nice view of the Danube and the Buda side.
 It runs between the bridges Petőfi and Margaret.

 - Lines 4 and 6: They basically do the same route.
 They run respectively between ÚjbudaKözpont and SzéllKálmántér, and MóriczZsigmondkörtér and SzéllKálmántér, through the “ring”, a long avenue just around the city center.
-They run close to the House of Terror and Holocaust Memorial Center, for example.
+They run close to the House of Terror and to the Holocaust Memorial Center, for example.